SammyKrosoft/Exchange-2019---Quick-Note---How-To-Override-Servers-Throttling-Settings/README.md

 # Exchange-2019 Quick-Note: How To and Why Override Servers Throttling Settings

-*DISCLAIMER: Overriding server database throttling should only be a temporary solution to database throttling issues.
-Also, it should be use only if your server has resources to take the charge of additional load (CPU not beyond 70% in average, at least 1GB of available RAM, no Disk latency).
-It is strongly recommended to work with Microsoft Support to identify the cause of the databsae throttling in the first place.*
+*DISCLAIMER: Overriding server database throttling should only be considered a temporary solution for database throttling issues and is preferable for known high-load scenarios (e.g., temporary bursts of mailbox activities or mass emailing to all users).
+Additionally, this action should only be taken if your server has the resources to handle the additional load (e.g., CPU usage not exceeding 70% on average, at least 1GB of available RAM, and no disk latency).
+It is strongly recommended to work with Microsoft Support to identify the root cause of the database throttling.*

 ## Issue